DexterHuang/Arclight-City/update-log.md

 **If you find an exploit please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

+### 0.0.63

+-  Now attack bar will popup when pressing, avoiding the bar being blocked by your finger
+-  Optimized how attack bar is rendered, it should use much less resource now
+-  General optimization across the app, should feel snappier now

 ### 0.0.62

--  Drastically improved stronghold rendering pipline, should improve performance, reduce system load and mitigate crashs
+-  Drastically improved stronghold rendering pipeline, should improve performance, reduce system load and mitigate crashes
--  Other player in your stronghold but in different room, should display correctly and tracked in real-time
+-  Another player in your stronghold but in a different room, should display correctly and tracked in real-time
--  Added `Auto Gather Boost`, using it will drastically increase EXP and reward gained, currenly can only be obtained from stronghold chests
+-  Added `Auto Gather Boost`, using it will drastically increase EXP and reward gained, It can only be obtained from stronghold chests

 ### 0.0.61